Quick Search: go

 • If you are unable to come to Geneva, you can still follow and participate in Treaty Body sessions:

-• You can request to take part remotely in the dialogue with the Treaty Body ahead of the review of your State by contacting the relevant OHCHR Treaty Body Secretariat.
+• Some briefings are taking place online.
+You can also request to take part remotely in the dialogue with the Treaty Body ahead of the review of your State by contacting the relevant OHCHR Treaty Body Secretariat.

 5. Concluding observations and recommendations